Aayushijain64/EYANTRA/README.md

 # EYANTRA
 Ant BOT: This is a bot which uses pick and place  mechanism using color and aruco detection.
-It does thisbycolourandobjectdetectionusingopencvandalsoarucodetection.
+It does this bycolourandobjectdetectionusingopencvandalsoarucodetection.